KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. This is marked as used by basically everyone, but I don't understand why it would ever be used after being initially set/why it would need to be configurable?
+   - Yeah it's fine if we calc automatically based on birthday, they wanna add up to HS tho

 ### School year update